perspective in the world

 This is a fact of everyday vision as well.
 Straight railroad tracks on level ground (right) are the most striking example.
 (Here a camera lens, rather than the eye, creates the perspective viewpoint.)
 Sunlight provides another case the sun is so far away that its light "rays" are essentially parallel at the earth's surface, and therefore seem to converge when broken into shafts.

-8. Lines through the image plane that intersect the extended line VS create image lines perpendicular to the horizon line.
+8. Lines through the image plane that intersect the line containing the line segment VS create image lines perpendicular to the horizon line.
 The exceptions are visual rays, which pass through the viewpoint V and therefore appear as image points on the image plane (perspective rule 1).

 parallel railroad tracks converge toward the horizon